GulgDev/Rooms/README.md

 ## How?
 It uses CSS transforms to create 3D effect, animations to randomize things and radio inputs to save current state.
 Yeah, that's a lot of hacks!

-## Notes
-Mouse events can be a bit glitchy sometimes because of the randomizer.
-Try clicking a few more times if nothing happens.